gato-gto/tracelog/README.md

 # Traceroute Logging Tool

 Traceroute Logging Tool is a utility for performing traceroute to a specified host and outputting the results in a tabular format with an option to log to a file.
+It highlights changes in the route and packet losses.

 ## Requirements